abhinavkashyap/abhi_jekyll/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Abhinav Ramesh Kashyap is a fourth-year Ph.D. student advised by Prof [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/){:target="\_blank"} and also closely collaborates with [Devamanyu Hazarika](https://www.devamanyu.com){:target="\_blank"}.
 His research is on Natural Language Processing.
 Specifically he focuses on making NLP models robust under different domains, also called Domain Adaptation.
-His other interests include Scholarly Document Processing which helps extract information from scholarly articles.
+He is also interested in Scholarly Document Processing which helps extract information from scholarly articles.

 ### Previously,